Pietrantonio History, Family Crest & Coats of Arms

 Pietrantonio Settlers in United States in the 19th Century

-- Cristiano Pietrantonio, aged 28, who emigrated to the United States, in 1897
+- Cristiano Pietrantonio, aged 28, who immigrated to the United States, in 1897

 Pietrantonio Settlers in United States in the 20th Century

-- Gallo Pietrantonio, aged 24, who emigrated to the United States from Cerrinara, in 1902
+- Gallo Pietrantonio, aged 24, who immigrated to the United States from Cerrinara, in 1902

-- Domenico Pietrantonio, aged 5, who emigrated to the United States from Casacalenda, Italy, in 1906
+- Domenico Pietrantonio, aged 5, who immigrated to the United States from Casacalenda, Italy, in 1906

 - Agata Pietrantonio, aged 24, who landed in America from Pettnano, Italy, in 1909

-- Antonio Pietrantonio, aged 29, who emigrated to the United States from Lettomanoppello, Italy, in 1911
+- Antonio Pietrantonio, aged 29, who immigrated to the United States from Lettomanoppello, Italy, in 1911

 - Francesco Pietrantonio, aged 4, who landed in America from Montorio, Italy, in 1911